dailypipsgxj/market.node/README.md

 ## Donate

-Send bitcoins to 1EMqiyr8twB8v13aeqhfLp95EDkhAvVs4H to show your support!
+Send bitcoins to 1EMqiyr8twB8v13aeqhfLp95EDkhAvVs4H to support this project.